rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W7.md

 1. Define a small area around a pixel as the template
 2. Match the template against each pixel within a search are in the next image
-3. Use a meatch measure such as correlation, normalued correlation, or sum-of-squares difference
+3. Use a mean measure such as correlation, normalized correlation, or sum-of-squares difference
 4. Choose the maximum (or minimum) as the match

 ![](./Figures/VisComp_Fig7-1.PNG)